AsunaSS/CSCI-585/README.md

 The link above leads to the official website of the courses provided by Saty.
 It includes **syllabus**, **ppt**, **homework and exam descriptions**, and **extra content**.

 ## Assignments(30%)
 Note that for assignment #2, there is a bonus point but the maximum point will still be 6.
+I also uploaded the rubrics for each assignment except for assignment #5.
 | No. | Related Topic | Score |
 | ------------- | ------------- | -------------|
 | 1  | (E)ER diagram  | 6/6 |